Projections of self-affine fractals: Dimension estimates: proof of Theorem

-for all distinct $\underline{\iii},\underline{\jjj} \in \I^\N$. \end{lemma} We also require the following result which was recently applied to measures on self-affine sets by D.-J. Feng, C.-H. Lo and C.-Y. Ma in \cite{FeLoMa22}.
-The result is proved implicitly in earlier sources such as \cite[Theorem 3.5]{SaYo97} and \cite[\S3.4]{BiPe17}.
-In this case we include a proof. \begin{lemma} Let $\nu$ be a Borel probability measure on $\R^d$.
-Then for every $x \in \supp \nu$
+\end{lemma} We will also require the following integral estimates for dimension and absolute continuity of measures.
+The second clause of the below lemma is classical; the first clause was recently applied to measures on self-affine sets by D.-J. Feng, C.-H. Lo and C.-Y. Ma in \cite{FeLoMa22}, and is proved implicitly in earlier sources such as \cite[Theorem 3.5]{SaYo97} and \cite[\S3.4]{BiPe17}. \begin{lemma} Let $\nu$ be a finite Borel measure on a real vector space $W$ of dimension $k$.
+Then: \begin{enumerate}[(i)] \item For every $x \in \supp \nu$,